Catskill909/radio/README.md

 - In-browser playback for recordings and episodes
 - Responsive design with modern styling

+### ✂️ Audio Editing
+- Waveform-based audio editor for recordings
+- Trim selected regions with non-destructive backups
+- Apply fade-in/fade-out and normalize audio levels
+- Zoomable timeline and keyboard shortcuts for efficient editing
+- Integrated into the episode editing workflow

 ### 🎨 Modern UI/UX
 - **Full-screen create form** with grid layout (no scrolling needed)
 - **Popup date/time pickers** with dark theme